k2view-academy/K2View-Academy/articles/19_Broadway/19_broadway_flow_stages.md

 Note that although any Actor can be used as a condition, a **JavaScript** Actor is a powerful actor for expressing complex conditions.
 The script returns the value of the last line and does not expect the **return** keyword.

+### Elseif Stage Condition

 Starting V8.0 you can define **elseif** conditions.
 When a Stage is split into several stages on the same dependency level, you can define the **elseif** logic by adding a Stage condition and marking the same stage as **else**.
 The conditions of all Stages of the same level will continue to be evaluated top -> down, by the following rules:

 * Start from evaluation of all Stages with condition only (and no **else**).
 * If none of them is true, evaluate all Stages with **else** and a condition, in a top -> down order.
 * If none of them is true, execute the **else** Stage.

-In the below example, the order of the Stage
+In the below example, the order of the Stage execution is: Stage 2 -> Stage 5 -> Stage 3 -> Stage 4.

 <img src="images/99_19_cond_elseif.png" alt="image" style="zoom:80%;" />